Nantes University: Athletics

-The University offers the students to practice more than 50 different sports, whether it is for competitive or recreational purposes.
-The University also provides adapted training to athlete students and participates in national and international competitions in the following disciplines: athletics, rowing, badminton, French boxing, soccer, ice hockey, judo, swimming, and sailing.
+The university offers the students to practice more than 50 sports, whether it is for competitive or recreational purposes.
+The university also provides adapted training to athlete students and participates in national and international competitions in the following disciplines: athletics, rowing, badminton, French boxing, soccer, ice hockey, judo, swimming, and sailing.

-In 2011, the University was one of the first French universities to create a quidditch team.
+In 2011, the university was one of the first French universities to create a quidditch team.

 Residence

 Approximately 3,500 places on residence are available each year.
-These places are distributed by the CROUS on a social status basis taking into account the yearly income of the student's parents or legal representative, the number of siblings remaining under the parents' responsibility and the distance between the University and the student's place of residence.
+These places are distributed by the CROUS on a social status basis taking into account the yearly income of the student's parents or legal representative, the number of siblings remaining under the parents' responsibility and the distance between the university and the student's place of residence.

 There are two types of residences: